Cray-HPE/docs-csm/operations/fm_on_baremetal/README.md

 ![FM On Baremetal Solution Overview](../../img/fm_on_baremetal.png)

-The FM HA solution is implemented in following stages.
+The FM on baremetal solution is implemented in following stages.
 These stages are:

 1. [Enable and configure](#enable-and-configure)
 1. [Setup of FM HA](Setup_of_FM_HA.md)